potable-anarchy/BBS_2025/README.md

-# Vibe Kanban - The Dead Net BBS
+# The Dead Net BBS

 > "Where the Dead Lines Come Alive"